 Stash Learn

-Because Smart Portfolio is structured as a taxable personal account, the tax implications for your Smart Portfolio are almost the same as those for your Personal Portfolio.
-In general, a security sold at a gain will be subject to taxes on the difference in the sales price and the cost of purchase.
-The exact rate of taxation depends on the length of time the security was held (whether it will qualify as a long-term or short-term gain) and your income tax level.
+In general, investments sold at a gain will be subject to taxes on the difference in the purchase price and the sale price.
+The exact rate of taxation depends on the length of time the investment was held (whether it will qualify as a long-term or short-term gain), and your income tax level.

-Compared to your personal brokerage account, a key difference regarding taxes lies in the Smart Portfolio rebalancing process.
+Another tax consideration lies in the Smart Portfolio rebalancing process.
 Rebalancing is the buying and selling of investments— it brings your portfolio back in line with the target mix that Stash recommends (based on your risk profile).
-The rebalancing process is standard across the financial industry and may generate some taxable events in the short term—in order to keep your portfolio healthy for the long term.
+[Learn more about rebalancing]

 Please consult a tax professional for any additional tax related questions.